-- Parents are informed - Staff are informed - Headteacher is informed - Child loses all break times for the first two days and spend their time in the Nurture room. - For the third day, provided that the child has got all their stars they may do "half and half" reporting into the Nurture room first and then having some free play time. - On the last two days the child, provided they have all their stars, reports in to the Nurture room and is then free to play out for the entire break time.
+- Parents are informed - Staff are informed - Headteacher is informed - Child will have reflection time all break times for the first two days. - For the third day, provided that the child has achieved their stars they may do "half and half" and then having some free playtime. - On the last two days the child, provided they have all their stars, is free to have their playtime.

-Date of Policy: July 2023 Review Date: July 2024
+Date of Policy: June 2024 Review Date: July 2025